usnistgov/jarvis_leaderboard/README.md

 # JARVIS-Leaderboard:

-⚠️ This repository is no longer maintained.
-For the latest updates and continued development, please visit: https://github.com/atomgptlab/jarvis_leaderboard

 This project provides benchmark-performances of various methods for materials science applications using the datasets available in JARVIS-Tools databases.
 Some of the methods are: Artificial Intelligence (AI), Electronic Structure (ES), Force-field (FF), Qunatum Computation (QC) and Experiments (EXP).
 There are a variety of properties included in the benchmark.
 In addition to prediction results, we attempt to capture the underlyig software, hardware and instrumental frameworks to enhance reproducibility.
 This project is a part of the NIST-JARVIS infrastructure.

 Website: https://pages.nist.gov/jarvis_leaderboard/